Watchdog toughens global financial scrutiny of Iran

 Iran and North Korea are the only two countries currently on the agency’s black list.
 That means international financial transactions with those countries are closely scrutinized, making it costly and cumbersome to do business with them.
 International creditors can also place restrictions on lending to black-listed countries.

-The FATF decided on Friday to further tighten the screws on Iran, imposing extra measures that could require audits or more transactions and make it even harder for foreign investors to do business there.
+The FATF decided on Friday to further tighten the screws on Iran — whose economy is already reeling — by imposing extra measures that could require audits on more transactions and make it even harder for foreign investors to do business there.

 The group made the decision because Iran failed to fulfill its promises to the FATF despite repeated warnings.
 In a statement, the organization said that Iran hasn’t done enough to criminalize terrorist financing, require transparency in wire transfers or freeze terrorist assets targeted by U.N. sanctions.

-The head of Iran’s central bank, Abdolnasser Hemmati, said the decision will not affect the country.
+The head of Iran’s central bank, Abdolnasser Hemmati, said the decision will “will create no problem for Iran’s foreign trade and currency.”

-“Such incidents will create no problem for Iran’s foreign trade and currency,” he said in a statement.
-Hemmati said the FATF decision was based on the “enmity” of the U.S. and Israel toward Iran.
+Iranian Foreign Ministry spokesman Abbas Mousavi called the decision “politicized” and a result of pressure from the United States, Saudi Arabia and Israel.

+Mousavi said Iran had implemented “all regulations and laws linked to money laundering and financing terrorism in the more than past two years.”

 Pakistan, meanwhile, has been trying to get off the FATF gray list, the color code for countries that are only partially fulfilling international rules for fighting terrorism financing and money laundering.

-Pakistan’s government has been working to shore up the country’s faltering economy and attract foreign investment and loans, making the FATF’s assessment especially important.
+Pakistan’s Prime Minister Imran Khan has been working to shore up the country’s faltering economy and attract foreign investment and loans, making the FATF’s assessment especially important.

 The FATF said that Pakistan had fulfilled 14 of 27 steps to get off the watch list, but still must do more to track money transfers and investigate and prosecute terrorism financiers.